suhailskhan/zim-safari-history/README.md

 # zim-safari-history

-A Zim module that provides the `safari-history` command to view Safari browsing history from the command line.
+A Zim module that provides the `safari-history` command to view Safari browsing history from the command line, with timestamps.

 ## Installation